nolunchbreaks/Greenish-Bee/README.md

 # Greenish Bee
-- This is a website done by me for an alternative holistic health company called Greenish BEE.
-I used HTML, CSS, and JAVASCRIPT
+- Originally built with React to explore microservices architecture and cloud deployment best practices.
+The final version was optimized for static deployment using plain HTML, CSS, and JavaScript."